phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_oscillators.md

 | Y | World|
 | Z | World|

-Go to *CellBlender > Run Simulation* and select the following options:
+We are now ready to run our simulation.
+Go to `CellBlender > Run Simulation` and select the following options:

 ![image-center](../assets/images/motifs_norm7.png){: .align-center}

-1. Set the number of iterations to “120000”
+1. Set the number of iterations to `120000`.
-2. Ensure the time step is set as “1e-6”
+2. Ensure the time step is set as `1e-6`.
-3. Click Export & Run
+3. Click `Export & Run`.

-Click on *CellBlender > Reload Visualization Data*
+Once the simulation has run, visualize the results of the simulation with `CellBlender > Reload Visualization Data`.

 ![image-center](../assets/images/motifs_norm8.png){: .align-center}

-You have the option of watching the animation within the Blender window by clicking the play button at the bottom of the screen.

-Now go back to *CellBlender > Plot Output Settings* and scroll to the bottom to click “Plot”
+Now go back to `CellBlender > Plot Output Settings` and scroll to the bottom to click `Plot`.

 ![image-center](../assets/images/motifs_norm9.png){: .align-center}

-* NOAH: please continue to flesh this out and provide a final probing question asking students to interpret the plot that they produced.

 [Return to main text](oscillators#the-oscillations-of-the-repressilator){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}